 Ah, San Francisco’s North Beach.
-It’s a vibrant neighborhood with a European feel.
+It’s one of my favorite San Francisco neighborhoods – a vibrant neighborhood with a European feel.
 People come for the food and stay for the drinks and cool vibe.

 Below we’ve detailed a few of our favorite must-visit Italian eateries and bars.